by Catherine Pratt

 Take a Course

 Or how about learning a new language?
 You can take a course in your city or there's even lots online that you can check out.
-If you become learn another language, you'll feel more comfortable travelling to foreign places.
+If you do learn another language, you'll feel more comfortable travelling to foreign places.

 Lots of home renovation stores now have short courses on anything from tiling your bathroom to painting faux marble to installing a garbage disposal unit.
 Lots of things to choose from.
 Pick one and have fun with it.
 Think how much confidence you'll have the next time you're able to fix something without having to call for help.
-Or how about how much you will save from being able to do things for yourself.
+Or how about how much you'll save from being able to do things for yourself.

 Have a Car?